varemenos/verepo/README.md

 	1. Update the file that imports the partials (depends on the folder you modified, for example `_helpers.scss` should import all the partials inside of the `helpers` directory)
 	2. Re-generate the verepo documentation locally (there is a guide for this which is mentioned above)
 	3. Run `grunt update` to update the documentation, example page and distributable `_verepo.scss` file
+	4. Commit & push the changes
+	5. Update ghpages by running this command while in the root of the verepo repository directory: `git checkout gh-pages && git merge master && git push && git checkout master`
-	4. Update the project version by doing the following:
+	6. Finally bump the project version by doing the following:
 		1. Read [semver's spec](http://semver.org/) and deside whether the changes you've made are considered `patch`, `minor` or `major`
 		2. Then use grunt bump to update the project verion with the following command: `grunt bump:patch` or `grunt bump:minor` or `grunt bump:major`
-	5. Commit & push the changes
-	6. Update ghpages by running this command while in the root of the verepo repository directory: `git checkout gh-pages && git merge master && git push && git checkout master`

 ## License